 - Leucoplasts – Leucoplasts are colorless plastids which store nutrients.
 Amyloplasts store carbohydrates (like starch in potatoes), aleuroplasts store proteins, and elaioplasts store oils and fats.

 Ribosomes, although not membrane-bound organelle but are important cytoplasmic organelles found in close association with the endoplasmic reticulum.
 Ribosomes are large molecular complexes composed of 2/3rd of RNA and 1/3rd of protein.
 The main function of the ribosomes includes proteins synthesis in all living cells.
-They are named as the 70s (found in prokaryotes) or 80S (found in eukaryotes) where S stands for a measure of their density and the size, known as Svedberg’s Unit.
+They are named as the 70s (found in prokaryotes) or 80S (found in eukaryotes) The letter S refers to the density and the size, known as Svedberg’s Unit.
 Both 70S and 80S ribosomes are composed of two sub-units.

 Microbodies are membrane-bound minute vesicular organelles.
 They are found in both plant and animal cells.
 They contain various enzymes and proteins, but not genetic material.
 These can be visualized only under the electron microscope.